Deep-MI/FastSurfer/Docker/README.md

 * The --user XXXX part should be changed to the appropriate user id (a four digit number; can be checked with the command "id -u" on linux systems).
 All generated files will then belong to the specified user.
 Without the flag, the docker container will be run as root.
 * The fs_license points to your FreeSurfer license which needs to be available on your computer in the my_fs_license_dir that was mapped above.
 * Note, that the paths following --fs_license, --t1, and --sd are inside the container, not global paths on your system, so they should point to the places where you mapped these paths above with the -v arguments.
+* A directory with the name as specified in --sid (here subject2) will be created in the output directory.
+So in this example output will be written to /home/user/my_fastsurfer_analysis/subject2/ .
+Make sure the output directory is empty, to avoid overwriting existing files.

 All other flags are identical to the ones explained on the main page [README](../README.md).